ben-alrdy/alrdy-animate/README.md

       // You can now use:
       // - gsap
       // - ScrollTrigger
-      // - Draggable (if 'loop' feature was loaded) });
+      // - Draggable (if 'slider' feature was loaded) });
   });
 </script>